balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 After all, It sounds so jazzy doesn't it?<br>
 It gives a nice ring to even our despicable problems.<br>

-So TecCon huh?
+So T-Nut huh?
 Alright, we "unjars" mutually agree!

-In TecCon, we'll try to tackle few programming riddles.<br>
+In T-Nut, we'll try to tackle few programming riddles.<br>
 The moto however is not to get to the solution.<br>
 Getting a solution is not hard nowadays.<br>
 'Oh, just google it yo.'<br>